zaninijp/dg-helm/README.md

 |--|--|
 | 1 | https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started/pingdatagovernance |

-You can add additional layers or change to your own configuration repository by modifying the `SERVER_PROFILE_*` environment variables in `pingdatagov.envs` of the chart configuration
+You can add additional layers or change to your own configuration repository by modifying the `SERVER_PROFILE_*` environment variables in `pingdatagovernance.envs` of the chart configuration